nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: Quote reflection will not be deleted.
 A message with error details will be shown.

-### Adding a bookmark to book
-1. Test case: `bookmark -b 1 /pg 123`

-   Expected: a page number will be marked at the book.
-A message will be prompted to indicate that the bookmark has been tagged to the book successfully.

-2. Other incorrect commands to try:
-   * `bookmark -b 1 /pg`: missing page number field
-   * `bookmark -b 0 /pg 123`: incorrect book number input

-   Expected: Bookmark will not be added to any book.
-A message will error details will be shown.

-### List all existing bookmarks
-1. Test case: `list -bm`

-   Expected: A list of bookmarks will be displayed.
-Each row contains an index assigned to the bookmark in the list,
-    its book’s information, and a page number marked by the bookmark.

-### Deleting an existing bookmark
-1. Test case: `delete -bm 1`

-   Expected: Bookmark will be deleted from the book.
-A message will be prompted to indicate that the bookmark has been removed from the book successfully.

-2. Other incorrect commands to try:
-   * `delete -bm 999` : bookmark number with given index does not exist
-   * `delete -bm abc` : invalid bookmark number provided

-   Expected: Bookmark will not be deleted from the book.
-A message with error details will be shown.

-### Edit an existing bookmark
-1. Test case: `bookmark -b 1 /pg 123`

-   Expected: The page number will be updated in the bookmark.
-A message will be prompted to indicate that the bookmark has been updated successfully.

-2. Other incorrect commands to try:
-   * `bookmark -b 1 /pg`: missing page number field
-   * `bookmark -b 0 /pg 123`: incorrect book number input

-   Expected: Bookmark will not be updated to any book.
-A message will error details will be shown.

-### Adding a task to todo list
-1. Adding a task without deadline
-   - Test case: `add -t return Harry Potter`

-     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline is ‘not specified’.

-2. Adding a task with unformatted deadline
-   - Test case: `add -t return Harry Potter /by tmr`

-     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline is the same as stated in the command line.

-3. Adding a task with formatted deadline
-   - Test case: `add -t return Harry Potter /by 2020-10-24`

-     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline will be formatted as ‘Oct 24 2020, Saturday’.

-### Listing all existing tasks
-1. Test case: `list -t`

-   Expected: A list of tasks will be displayed.
-The tasks with formatted deadlines will be displayed in the front, and sorted in ascending order of timing, while other tasks will be displayed at the back without any order.

-### Marking an existing task as done
-1. Test case: `done -t 1`

-   Expected: A message will be prompted to indicate that the task has been marked as done in the todo list successfully.

-### Deleting an existing task
-1. Test case: `delete -t 1`

-   Expected: A message will be prompted to indicate that the task has been removed from the todo list successfully.

 ### Adding categories
 1. Add one or more category to a book
    - Prerequisites: A book should exist in Quotesify.